BattleBird/mnist/README.md

 # how to run?

-Open your terminal on Mac
+Open your terminal on Mac:

 cd Desktop

 mkdir MNIST

 cd MNIST

+git clone